 Are you interested in becoming an academic tutor?

 We accept applications throughout the year for all subjects.
-To apply, complete the ASCDU Tutor Application and drop it off to ASCDU suite 1697, 1st floor Xfinity Center, attention Sharon Staples or Courtney Hoffmann, ASCDU Tutorial Program Coordinators.
+To apply, complete the ASCDU Tutor Application and drop it off to ASCDU suite 1697, 1st floor Xfinity Center, attention Sharon Staples or Todd Nally, ASCDU Tutorial Program Coordinators.
 The application must include a faculty recommendation, a copy of your unofficial transcript, and a personal statement.

 Questions for the Program Coordinators